Cabinet allocation ‘ticking time bomb’, says research outfit | Malay Mail

 “The establishment of a working relationship could prove to be difficult given the divergent policy platforms of each constituent parties.
 Should they turn out to be incompatible over the long term, this would cause gridlock over the government’s term (2018-2023) and necessitate reshuffles, leading to further uncertainty.

-“This is more likely now given the need to accommodate the views of a fifth party, Warisan.”
+“This is more likely now given the need to accommodate the views of a fifth party, Warisan,” said BMI Research.

 DAP Socialist Youth openly criticised the Cabinet line-up yesterday, saying that it was not proportionate to the number of seats that PH parties won in the May 9 election.